isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong><a href="https://blogs.ntu.edu.sg/sao-earthlinkntu/" rel="noopener noreferrer nofollow" target="_blank">Earthlink NTU</a></strong> is
+<p><strong><a href="https://blogs.ntu.edu.sg/sao-earthlinkntu/" rel="noopener noreferrer nofollow" target="_blank">Earthlink NTU</a></strong> members
-the largest student-led environmental club in Nanyang Technological University (NTU).
-Located near to the Western Catchment, NTU is home to a stunning array of biodiversity.
-Come find out more about the student-led activities run by Earthlink NTU at our booth!</p>
+will share about the unique biodiversity of NTU's campus and the many challenges we face living close to a wildlife-rich area.
+Specimens collected from past human-wildlife conflict issues, such as bird strikes, will be put on display.</p>
 </td>
 </tr>
 <tr>